kitnil/awesome/README.md

 - [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch) - Machine Learning From Scratch.
 Bare bones NumPy implementations of machine learning models and algorithms with a focus on accessibility.
 Aims to cover everything from linear regression to deep learning.
 - [gedit-markdown](https://github.com/jpfleury/gedit-markdown) - Support for Markdown language in gedit
 - [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible.
 Made in python.
-- [wtfpython](https://github.com/satwikkansal/wtfpython) - A collection of surprising Python snippets and lesser-known features.
+- [wtfpython](https://github.com/satwikkansal/wtfpython) - Exploring Python through counter-intuitive snippets.
 - [Telethon](https://github.com/LonamiWebs/Telethon) - Pure Python 3 MTProto API Telegram client library, for bots too!
 - [uritemplate](https://github.com/python-hyper/uritemplate) - URI template parsing for Humans
 - [github3.py](https://github.com/sigmavirus24/github3.py) - Hi, I'm a library for interacting with GItHub's REST API in a convenient and ergonomic way.
 I work on Python 2.7, 3.4, 3.5, 3.6, and 3.7 (and maybe 3.8?)